someoneme/get_updates_tvseries/README.md

 - BeautifulSoup for web mining
 - MySQLdb for MySQLdb

 This application can be run in GUI as well as CLI mode.
-These are the snapshots of this application run on macOS High Sierra
+These are the snapshots of this application run on macOS High Sierra.
+It will take the input of user, search the web for the release date of that TV show, save it in database and mail the dates to the user.

 ### GUI MODE
 ![GUI Mode](https://github.com/someoneme/get_updates_tvseries/blob/master/Screenshots/GUI.png "Get updates")